More and more mining transactions are likely to be driven by a need to innovate.

 Where once, mergers and acquisitions (M&A) were primarily about growth, or divestment of non-core assets, transactions are now increasingly likely to be driven by innovation, whether it’s to reduce carbon footprint, cut costs or improve performance and safety, or to differentiate or attract new sources of capital.

 Mining services providers, in particular, are eager to offer new capabilities to their clients by acquiring start-ups and established businesses.
-In Australia, KPMG’s ‘Energise’ accelerator program has generated interest from Tier-1 resource houses looking to partner with technological solutions providers, including start-ups and more mature companies.

 The decline of coal and the increased focus on optimization and cost reduction has opened up opportunities in the hard rock sector, leading to Joy Global‘s 2014 purchase of MTI, to access its range of hydraulic drills and shaft sinking equipment.

 The skies above many mining sites are increasingly filled with hovering drones, mapping deposit sites, exploring for minerals, monitoring stockpiles and spotting faults on pipelines, fence lines and tenements.
 Rio Tinto has stated that its ‘Mine of the Future’ will make wide use of drones, while mining computer tech company Maptek made a significant investment in start-up drone specialist DroneMetrex in 2014.

 Like every industry, mining is benefiting from innovative new software, to speed up processes and reduce the need for laborious, manual tasks.
 Automation can record and manage land inventory and history, report on accident, injury and illness, design open and underground pits, and enhance planning and production, mining and exploration, including estimating reserves.